 After being wrapped in Shortcrust Pastry, we mark a crisscross pattern in the dough before baking.
 Then brush it with an egg wash, which turns the crust a golden yellow.

-The egg wash results in a gorgeous golden crust.
+The egg wash results in a lovely golden pastry crust.

 We’ve served up our Salmon en Croute with Hollandaise Sauce, Minted Peas with Lemon, and Roasted Tri-colored baby potatoes.